 \subsection{Data Analysis}

 Typical waveforms recorded in this study are given in Fig.~\ref{fig:Waveforms}, which shows the signals produced by longitudinal and shear transducers.
 The time of flight is determined using a standard cross-correlation technique where the transmitted waves are correlated with a reference waveform.
 The latter is given by measuring the signal across two transducers clamped together, but separated by the nitrile couplant.
-Figure ~\ref{fig:Cross_Correlation} shows a comparison of the waveform measured through a glass sample, and that observed with the transducers clamped together after shifting the latter to maximize the correlation coefficient.
+Figure~\ref{fig:Cross_Correlation} shows a comparison of the waveform measured through a {porous} glass sample, and {the waveform} observed with the transducers clamped together after, {which was shifted} to maximize the correlation coefficient.
 The vertical dashed line indicates the time of flight determined from the cross correlation.
 The cross correlations were performed using the Python library ``scipy.signal.correlate", which follows a standard approach used in signal processing~\cite{Lyons2010}.
-The wave features between the longitudinal and shear waves see in Fig.~\ref{fig:Waveforms} appear for samples which are smaller in diameter than the transducers, which is the case for the both samples considered here.
+The wave features between the longitudinal and shear waves seen in Fig.~\ref{fig:Waveforms} appear for samples which are smaller in diameter than the transducers, which is the case for the both samples considered here.
 This was additionally confirmed by performing the measurements on non-porous borosilicate glass samples of different diameters and lengths.

 Another method to determine time of flight involved fitting the initial descent of the waveform to a linear function.
 The intersection of that line with the x-axis was defined as the arrival time.
 The two methods differed by $\sim \SI{10}{m \per s}$, corresponding to less then 0.3\%.
 For consistency, the results presented here rely on the cross correlation method.